okta/okta-auth-js/README.md

 ##### `transformAuthState`

 Callback function.
 By default, the SDK will consider a user authenticated if both valid idToken and accessToken are available from `tokenManager`.
-Setting a `transformAuthState` function on the config will emit a new transformed `authState` based on the evaludated authState from the default logic.
+Setting a `transformAuthState` function on the config will emit a new transformed `authState` based on the evaluated authState from the default logic.
 The function should return a Promise and resolve to an [AuthState](#authstatemanager).
 This callback is only evaluated when the `auth` code has reason to think the authentication state has changed, by default it's been triggered when token state changes.

 ```javascript
 // Trigger a re-evaluation outside of the default token driven flow